jaborjkath/timeclock-namesearch/README.md

 # timeclock-namesearch

-🛠️ Simple test form for timeclock name autocomplete search using HTML, PHP, and jQuery ajax() method.
+🛠️ Simple form for timeclock name autocomplete search using HTML, PHP, and jQuery ajax() method.

 #